 Alberta Golf and Golf Canada have a goal to provide a best in class experience by conducting top calibre Championships for competitors on the Provincial and National stage.
 To fulfill this mandate we ensure that the quality of field at these competitions is as strong as it can be.
 Alberta Golf awards a limited number of Discretionary Exemptions for our various Championships.

-Provincial Quota System
+Provincial Quota System (coming in 2018)

 The Player Rankings are used to identify and give recognition to top performing amateur & junior golfers across Alberta who has achieved success in the golf season.
 The Alberta Golf Rankings are based on those Championships that represent an high standard of competition.
 A point system is used based on the scores and results of the players in the approved events in order to objectively rank each individuals performance.